coran-mulcahy/WeCamp/README.md

 # WeCamp

-A large scale web application to view hand-picked campgrounds from all over the world!
+A large scale web application to view hand-picked campgrounds from all over Victoria, Australia!

 Technologies used:
-- NodeJS

 - MongoDB
-- ExpressJS
+- Express
 - Bootstrap
+- NodeJS